• Skip to primary navigation

 Equipment:

-honey lemon curd in a mason jar, on a spoon and on two English muffin halves on a blue swirl plate next to a wooden cutting board with two lemon halves on it
+Lemon curd with honey in a mason jar and on a spoon and spread on English muffin halves on a plate.

 You may only need 2 or 2.5 lemons to get 1/2 cup of lemon juice, depending on how big and juicy they are.